-Washington's low evaluation of the ROK President is clearly seen from President Truman's candid statement in his memoir: "I did not care for the methods used by Rhee's police to break up political meetings and control political enemies, and I was deeply concerned over the Rhee government's lack of concern about the serious inflation that swept the country.
+Washington's low evaluation of the President of the Republic of Korea is clearly seen from President Truman's candid statement in his memoir: "I did not care for the methods used by Rhee's police to break up political meetings and control political enemies, and I was deeply concerned over the Rhee government's lack of concern about the serious inflation that swept the country.
 Yet we had no choice but to support Rhee".

-Under these circumstances, Ambassador Muccio, who was keenly aware of his responsibility to make the best of the situation for the Republic of Korea, strongly urged the need for military assistance to the country on the occasion when he was called back to Washington.
-But he found General Lemnitzer (in charge of military aid at the Department of Defence) and the rest of the Pentagon brass were surprisingly cool and unenthusiastic.
+Under these circumstances, Ambassador Muccio, who was keenly aware of his responsibility to make the best of the situation for the Republic of Korea, strongly urged the need for military assistance to the country when he was called back to Washington.
+But he found General Lemnitzer (in charge of military aid at the Department of Defence) and the rest of the Pentagon surprisingly cool and unenthusiastic.
 General Lemnitzer went so far as to say, "the question of military assistance to the Republic of Korea at the present time, is essentially a political one, in as much as South Korea is not regarded as of any particular value to overall American strategic position in the Far East", thus refusing to attach any strategic importance to that country.
 Indeed, on 23 June, two days before the hostilities began, plans for reducing the US military advisors in Korea from 472 to 242 by January 1951, were being discussed between the State Department in Washington and the US Embassy in Seoul.

-Thus, immediately before the hostilities, Washington was making very light of the crisis in Korea and completely ignoring its urgency from the viewpoint of military strategy.
-This fact should be recognized as a basis for constructing an appropriate overall image of the Korean War.
+Thus, immediately before the hostilities, Washington was making light of the crisis in Korea and completely ignoring its urgency from the viewpoint of military strategy.
+This fact is basic to our reconstruction of an appropriate overall image of the Korean War.

-Not only the State Department, which was then headed by Secretary Dean Acheson, and held a generally liberal view of the world, but also the Pentagon and the armed services generally had much the same opinion so far as Korea was concerned.
+Not only did the State Department, then headed by Secretary Dean Acheson, hold a generally liberal view of the world; so did the Pentagon and the armed services generally so far as Korea was concerned.
 This is very suggestive, in a paradoxical way, when one attempts to divine the cause of the war.

-Of course, as the numerous "first attack" disputes 15 over the cause of the Korean War illustrate, the limited issue of which side opened fire first North or South, still leaves room for debate, and even today the military history of the Korean War as a whole involves many doubts yet to be resolved.
+Of course, as the numerous "first attack" disputes over the cause of the Korean War illustrate, the limited issue of which side opened fire first - North or South - still leaves room for debate, and even today the military history of the Korean War as a whole involves many doubts yet to be resolved.

-The recently published State Department Diplomatic Papers have brought into light another event that occurred right before the outbreak of the war: on 10 and 11 June, secret envoys from North Korea were sent north of the 38th Parallel for negotiations about peaceful reunifications.
+The recently published State Department Diplomatic Papers have thrown light on another event that occurred right before the outbreak of the war: on 10 and 11 June, secret envoys from North Korea were sent north of the 38th Parallel for negotiations about peaceful reunification.
 They had an initial meeting with John P. Girard, Deputy Chief of the Secretariat of the UN Commission on Korea (UNCOK) on 10 June, and on the following day they were expecting to get in touch with him again south of the 38th Parallel.
 As soon as the three envoys crossed the Parallel, however, they were arrested by the ROK authorities, who claimed to have discovered documentary evidence of their subversive activities in the south.
-This development was reported by Ambassador Muccio in Seoul in a secret telegram to Secretary of State

-Acheson.
-Whether the peaceful reunification move was an attempt by Pyongyang to camouflage preparations for an all-out attack on the South, or the arrest of the envoys by Seoul provoked such an attack from the North, is still an open question.
+This development was reported by Ambassador Muccio in Seoul in a secret telegram to Secretary of State Acheson.
+Whether the peaceful reunification move was an attempt by Pyongyang to camouflage preparations for an all-out attack on the South, or whether the arrest of the envoys by Seoul provoked such an attack from the North, is still an open question.

-Despite these unanswered questions, it now seems evident that an intense offensive from the North into the South led the hostilities to develop into a full-scale war.
+Despite these unanswered questions, it now seems evident that an intense offensive from the North into the South turned the hostilities into a full-scale war.